openlyrics/openlyrics/docs/source/dataformat.rst

 The ``<copyright>`` tag contains the copyright information of the song.
 In some countries it is a legal requirement to display copyright information during the presentation of songs.
-The ``<copyright>`` tag has no specific format, though it is recommended that the text at least contains the year and copyright holder of the song.
+The ``<copyright>`` tag has no specific format, though it is recommended that the value contains at least the year and copyright holder of the song.

 For example::

-    <copyright>public domain</copyright>
+    <copyright>Public Domain</copyright>

 Or::